barryclark/jekyll-now/_posts/2019-05-08-introduction-to-cncf.md

 ---
 layout: post
 title: "Introduction to the CNCF - Cloud Native Manchester"
-description: "Cheryl Hung, Director of Ecosystem at CNCF, describes the mission and structure of the Cloud Native Computing Foundation and how to get involved."
+description: "Cheryl Hung, Director of Ecosystem at CNCF, describes the mission and structure of the Cloud Native Computing Foundation and how to get involved at Cloud Native Manchester."
 tags:
   - Photos
   - Slides